 Our first entertainment was a lion dance.
 Judy Cheung played cymbals, Cathy Ringstad played drums.
 Cathy's son, 8 year old Nicky was the lion head.
 Miles Johnston, 10 years old, was the tail.

-Our RECA lions like to get to know their audience up close and personal.
+Our RECA lions likes to get to know their audience up close and personal.

 Cathy Ringstad read a poem in English and Chinese that she called up on her i-phone.
-Xiao Qing Sullivan performed a veil dance to the poem.
+Xiao Qing Sullivan performed a veil-fan dance to the poem.

 We had a Tai Chi demonstration by the RECA Tai Chi Club led by David Chung.

 Ellen Hickman, 18 years old, gave us a preview of her performance at the Palace of the Legion of Honor Art Museum in San Francisco on September 16.
-She performed a dance to a poem, "Water Fairies," that her mother read during the performance.
+She performed a dance to a poem she wrote, "Water Fairies," that her mother read during the performance.

 Cathy Ringstad read again while Xiao Qing Sullivan performed an umprella dance.